ZumDeWald/intl-dates/README.md

 1. `locale` [_optional_]<br />
    - default: "default" &nbsp; [_defaults to the locale identified by the browser_]<br />
-   - This option allows you to pass a specific locale in the call to the Intl constructor used inside the hook.
+   - This option allows you to pass a specific locale in the call to the Intl constructor.
 Any valid [locale acceptable to Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) will work.<br />
    - Examples: "en-US", "da-DK", "de", "es"

 ## Examples